casvel/YoutubeDownloader/README.md

 ## Quick start
 In order to use this script you will need to have an API key enabled for Youtube.
 If you don't have one, you can get it in `https://console.cloud.google.com`.
 Remember to enable the YouTube Data API v3.

-Once you get your API key you need to save it inside `~/.config/youtubedownloader/apikey`, or use the option `-k, --key=<path>` to give to the script the path where the key is stored.
+Once you get your API key you need to save it inside the file `~/.config/youtubedownloader/apikey`, or use the option `-k, --key=<path>` to give to the script the path where the key is stored.

 ## Usage
 ```